tiennamnguyen/tnn33Dissertation/README.md

 # Personalised Multimodal Soccer Video Summarisation

 This repository contains the implementation for a dissertation project on personalised soccer video summarisation using SoccerNet videos and multimodal scoring.
 The system takes a SoccerNet match half and its `Labels-v2.json` annotation file, generates candidate clips around annotated events, scores those clips using selected modalities, and exports a short highlight summary video.

-The implementation is designed as a practical research prototype rather than a fully trained end-to-end video summarisation model.
-It combines SoccerNet event annotations with optional multimodal signals such as CLIP scene recognition, Grounding DINO object grounding, audio excitement scoring, and optical-flow motion scoring.

 ## Main Features